hpc/pavilion2/docs/tutorials/writing_docs.rst

 All of the documentation should be written in the same basic voice.
 This includes using a consistent tone, tense, style, and word choices.
-`Google's developer documentation style guide <https://developers.google.com/style/tone>`_ thoroughly covers this subject, and should be considered the the style guide for Pavilion documentation as well.
+`Google's developer documentation style guide <https://developers.google.com/style/tone>`_ thoroughly covers this subject, and should be considered the style guide for Pavilion documentation as well.

-The downside of it being thorough is that it is large.
-Here are some parts that are particularly important:
+Here are some sections that are particularly important:

 - `Style and Tone <https://developers.google.com/style/tone>`_
 - `Present Tense <https://developers.google.com/style/tense>`_